aws/modern-data-architecture-accelerator/packages/constructs/L3/utility/service-catalog-l3-construct/README.md

 ![ServiceCatalog](docs/ServiceCatalog.png)

-* **Service Catalog Portfolios** - Portfolios to which products can be added via the CAEF framework.
+* **Service Catalog Portfolios** - Portfolios to which products can be added via the MDAA framework.
 * **Portfolio Principal Association** - Associates IAM Roles to a portfolio